Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 09/README.md

   - Use lowercase letters for keys.
   - Avoid spaces and special characters in keys.
   - **Colon (`:`)** acts as the separator between key and value.
+  - Value of the key define data type.
+  - fraction
+  - decimal

   **NOTE:** You can use online tools like [YAML Lint](https://www.yamllint.com/) to validate your YAML files.
 Additionally, you can leverage VS Code extensions to ensure you adhere to YAML syntax and best practices.
 These tools can help you catch errors and maintain clean, well-structured YAML configurations.